cncf/mentoring/communitybridge/README.md

 - Potential Mentors: Gouthamve @gouthamve

 #### Various React UI improvements and filtering label values API with matchers.
-- Description: Now that Prometheus has the brand new experimental React UI it would  needs various bugfixes and improvements.
-It is still missing few features from the old UI and as an addition to this want to add support for graph multiple expressions in one graph.
+- Description: Now that Prometheus has a brand new experimental React UI it would need various bug fixes and improvements.
+It is still missing a few features from the old UI, and as an addition to this we want to add support for showing multiple expressions in one graph.
 - Recommended Skills: React, Golang
 - Relevant Issues: https://github.com/prometheus/prometheus/issues/6178, https://github.com/prometheus/prometheus/issues/1237
 - Potential Mentors: Krasi Georgiev @krasi-georgiev and Julius Volz  @juliusv